racker/service-registry-docs/Concepts.md

 All objects in the system are identified by a unique id.
 You'll use an object's id when you want to perform certain operations on it.
-For example, when you want to create a service and associate it with a session, you'll need to know the session id.
+For example, when you want to heartbeat a service you'll need to know the service id.